It's Me! Iola.

 How can you make sense of this world and our relationship to it without ‘sensing’?

 In nursing school, you are introduced to the concept of holistic medicine and the determinants of health; that a plethora of stimuli can and will affect the trajectory of someone’s life.
 A huge conversation that is glossed over… because it is that big.
-And I realized through witnessing my own healing that the missing piece for me was, first and foremost, the connection to my own body.
+And I realized through witnessing my own healing, that the missing piece for me was, first and foremost, the connection to my own body.
 Bombarded by so much external stimuli, judgement, opinions, expectations on how we should be, we lose track of the communication system that lies within the senses.

 I took the deep dive into my somatic coaching certification, breathwork facilitation and studied any manner of somatic experiencing, trauma, pleasure, self love and relational healing that I could get my hands on in order to bridge the gap between our external environment and our internal experiences.
 Filling the void of self-doubt and confusion with body-based knowledge I have been able to successfully lead tribes of women to rediscover their trust in themselves, their voices, their sensuality, their connection to their pain and their essence of choice.
 To move away from the loop of risk-aversion and fear-led living and into heart centered, intentional, abundant and rich experiences.